The robots are taking over humanity! No, this isn’t an intro to a sci-fi movie. It’s the reality we have to live in. But don’t panic just yet.

 Communication inside and outside of your sales team (e.g. with marketing, product, support/success departments) is crucial for productivity.
 After all, there are tasks that require combined effort – take for example sales enablement.

 While it’s the marketing department that is typically in charge of creating content, many sales reps still have to waste around 30 hours per month looking for or crafting their own collateral – mostly because the provided materials are either irrelevant or impossible to customize and use.
 That’s why it makes sense to automate communication regarding content requests and make it a recurring process.
-Using knowledge base tools can significantly improve your sales teams’ productivity, as it will allow them to instantly access any documents they need and improve overall communication.
+Using knowledge base tools like Helpjuice can significantly improve your sales teams’ productivity, as it will allow them to instantly access any documents they need and improve overall communication.

 Speaking of internal sales communication, having a certain level of visibility among your team members is important too.
 This is where automatic reporting and task allocation can be of great help.
 You can also make an app for internal sales communication and streamline communication processes, improve efficiency, and ensure everyone is on the same page.

 How to get started with sales automation